chack1172/Forum-Icons/readme.md

 Forum Icons is a plugin that allows you to add an icon to each forum on your MyBB's copy.

 ### Installation
-1. Upload contents of the folder Upload to your board directory
+1. Upload contents of the folder 'src' to your board directory
 2. Go to `ACP > Plugins > Install & Activate 'Forum Icons'`

 ### Managemant